 In late 2010, I stopped training Pavel style and decided to try out High Intensity Training.
 Now I am a convert.

-High Intensity Training at Ideal Exercise – My first all out High Intense Workout.
+High Intensity Training at Ideal Exercise – My first High Intensity Workout.

 Training to Failure or Training to Quit – A discussion on the merits and potential downside to training HIT style.